MHAkmal621/testrepo/README.md

 ## editing the file

-Ot's a markdown in this repository.
+It's a markdown in this repository.